-The social instinct is given us of God, for our pleasure and benefit.
-"By mutual contact minds receive polish and refinement; by social intercourse, acquaintances are formed and friendships contracted which result in a unity of heart and an atmosphere of love which is pleasing in the sight of heaven."-Testimonies, vol. 6, p.
+The social instinct is given us of God, for our pleasure and benefit. "... by mutual contact minds receive polish and refinement; by social intercourse, acquaintances are formed and friendships contracted which result in a unity of heart and an atmosphere of love which is pleasing in the sight of heaven."-Testimonies, vol. 6, p.
 172. Proper association of the sexes is beneficial to both.
 Such associations should be conducted upon a high plane and with due regard to the conventions and restrictions which, for the protection of society and the individual, have been prescribed.
 It is the purpose of Satan, of course, to pervert every good thing; and the perversion of the best often leads to that which is worst.
 So it is highly important that Christians should adhere to very definite standards of social life.

-Today the ideals which make this social intercourse safe and happy have been terribly broken down.
+Today the ideals that make these social relationships safe and happy are breaking down to an alarming degree.
 Under the influence of passion unrestrained by moral and religious principle, the association of the sexes has to an alarming extent degenerated into freedom and license.
-Millions are bartering the sweet and sacred experiences of parenthood for the bitter, remorseful fruits of lust.
+Sexual perversions, incest, and sexual abuse of children prevail to an alarming degree.
+Millions have abandoned Christian standards of conduct and are bartering the sweet and sacred experiences of marriage and parenthood for the bitter, remorseful fruits of lust.
 Not only are these evils damaging the familial structure of society, but the breakdown of the family in turn fosters and breeds these and other evils.
 The results in distorted lives of children and youth are distressing and evoke our pity, while the effects on society are not only disastrous but cumulative.